aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-adaptive-virtual-topology.md

           # AVT path outlier elimination.
           outlier_elimination:

-            # Set true for enable the AVT path outlier elimination and False to disable the same.
+            # Set true to enable the AVT path outlier elimination or false to disable the same.
             enabled: <bool>

             # Change the threshold values for path comparison.